iamcanadian1973/advanced-excerpt/readme.txt

 Contributors: basvd
 Tags: excerpt, advanced, post, formatting
 Requires at least: 2.2
-Tested up to: 2.5
+Tested up to: 2.5.1
-Stable tag: 0.2
+Stable tag: trunk

 Several improvements over WP's default excerpt.
 The size of the excerpt can be limited using character or word count, and HTML markup is not removed.